Corporate Transparency Act 2019: What Businesses Must Know

 There are two main components to the information that you have to disclose to the Corporate Transparency Act:

-For the beneficial owners, you need to report your full legal name, date of birth, current address, ID number, and image of your ID documents.
+For the beneficial owners, you must report your full legal name, date of birth, current address, ID number, and image of your ID documents.
 ID documents can include passports and driver’s licenses.

 Deadline for Reporting

-It is important to file within 30 days of the entity’s formation for any company created after January 1st, 2024.
+For any company created after January 1st, 2024, filing within 30 days of the entity’s formation is essential.
 Any changes to previously existing information should be updated within 30 days of the established change.

 Exemptions From Reporting